-After successfully completing its Qualifying Transaction and concurrent \$2.75M financing on July 16, 2014, having conducted two exploration fieldwork programs, the Company completed the first quarter of 2015 with working capital of \$1,035,210.
+After successfully completing its Qualifying Transaction and concurrent \$2.75M financing on July 16, 2014, having conducted two exploration fieldwork programs, the Company completed the second quarter of 2015 with working capital of \$858,680.

-The current objectives of the Company are to continue exploring the Genesis uranium project with a view to fully earning the 85% interest under the option agreement; however any drill program planned would be subject to raising additional capital.
+The current objectives of the Company are to continue exploring the Genesis uranium project with a view to fully earning the 85% interest under the option agreement; however initiating a drill program would be subject to raising additional capital.

 The Company's ability to continue as a going concern is dependent upon a number of factors - principally on the Company's ability to create positive cash flow in the short term either by obtaining the necessary financing to undertake additional exploration and development of its mineral property interests, by creating one or more additional joint venture agreements with partners in order to achieve the foregoing, or by selling one or more mineral property interests.
-The Company currently has sufficient working capital to meet its minimum contractual obligations to December 31, 2015 and beyond, however additional capital will be needed to continue with the Phase II exploration of the Genesis property in 2015.
+The Company currently has sufficient working capital to meet its minimum contractual obligations to December 31, 2015 and beyond, however additional capital will be needed to continue exploring the Genesis property in 2015.